 The Languedoc-Roussillon vineyards cover nearly 228,000 hectares, 89,000 hectares of which are AOC, spread over the departments of Aude (11), Herault (34), Pyrénées Orientales (66) and Gard (30).
-There are nearly 40 different AOCs and 25 different PGIs.
+It is declined under nearly 40 different AOC and 25 IGP.

 The average AOC production is about 1,400,000 hectoliters equivalent to 185 million bottles per year, 88% in rosé, 8% in red and 4% in white.